 The Ultimate Unabridged Annotated Bibliographies Guide

-If you have just received an assignment that requires an MLA annotated bibliography, you may be wondering where to start.
-This guide is here to help answer all of your questions and includes step-by-step instructions on how to do an annotated bibliography in MLA style.
-You will also find a sample MLA annotated bibliography, real-life examples, and opportunities to practice what you have learned.
+If you have just received an assignment that requires an MLA annotated bibliography or APA annotated bibliography, you may be wondering where to start.
+This annotated bibliography guide is here to help answer all of your questions and includes step-by-step instructions on how to do an annotated bibliography in MLA style or an APA annotated bibliography.
+You will also find a sample MLA annotated bibliography, a sample annotated bibliography APA template, real-life examples, and opportunities to practice what you have learned.

 The MLA (Modern Language Association), one of the most significant scholarly organizations in the United States, is not associated with this guide.
 All of the information provided here, however, offers direction for students and researchers who use MLA style in their work.

 The American Psychological Association is also not associated with this guide, and they do not have required or recommended guidelines or specifications for creating an annotated bibliography.
 However, we’ve included it since some students may still find it beneficial to add annotations to bibliography done in this style.
 The structures and templates on this page were created by the certified, in-house librarians at EasyBib.com.

 If you’re simply looking for an example of an annotated bibliography, scroll down towards the bottom of the page.
 We’ve included screenshots to provide a visual for those of you who need help with the structure and styling of an annotated bibliography.
 If you’re looking for a variety of annotated bibliography topics, and you’re truly searching for the answer to, “what is an annotated bibliography?,” then continue reading!